 Staying ahead of disruptive technologies and new market trends is vital for businesses.
 Both Valuer and Supertrends platforms are created with the same goal in mind: to help companies make better, data-driven decisions that drive sustainable growth.

 Together we offer a larger range of actionable intelligence, and our complementary features cover almost every angle that decision-makers need to assess in order to navigate the challenges of innovation and the uncertainties of the future.

 The report includes valuable data, technology in wastewater management, market predictions, important milestones, case studies, and more.

 The publication covers three topics relevant to wastewater management: smart water management, wastewater treatment, and sludge management.

 The importance of wastewater management innovation

-Mix this in with poor recovery technologies, pollution, and contaminants and freshwater recourses can expect to see issues with growing scarcity, environmental degradation, and potentially irreparable damage.
-The long-term solution lies not in drastically cutting water usage, but rather in innovative technologies and practices in wastewater management and wastewater treatment.
+Mix this in with poor recovery technologies, pollution, contaminants, and freshwater recourses can expect to see issues with growing scarcity, environmental degradation, and potentially irreparable damage.
+The long-term solution lies not in drastically cutting water usage but rather in innovative technologies and practices in wastewater management and wastewater treatment.

 Companies that develop innovative technologies and solutions in wastewater management

 The full version of the Innovating Sustainability report includes four case studies: three corporations (SUEZ Group, Veolia, and Xylem) that implement sustainable wastewater management practices and one startup that develops innovative technology (Kando).